What is the MP-RAP?

 If the CAMPEP page does not have any entry blanks, then one of your education records indicates that you have a CAMPEP-accredited graduate degree.
 If that is true, then there should be text indicating that you don't need to enter anything on this page.
 If that is not true, you will need to go back and correct your graduate degree records to indicate that your graduate degrees were not from a CAMPEP-accredited program.

-I am an AAPM member, but did not register for the CAP as an AAPM member.
+I am an AAPM member, but did not register for the MP-RAP as an AAPM member.
 The application is showing that I am not an AAPM member.
 How can I change it to show that I am an AAPM member?

 AAPM and other society memberships are being tracked primarily for summary demographics, so that we can see where our applicants come from, and should have no bearing on your qualifications for a given residency position.
 As a workaround, you can enter your AAPM membership on the Experience page, where you can enter your other professional organizations.

 I have applied for AAPM membership.
 Can I get my AAPM ID activated so I can use that?

 Unfortunately, if your AAPM membership is pending, you will not have an AAPM ID available to copy into MP-RAP.
 You can register using an email address that is different than the one you used in your AAPM application (very important) or you can wait until your membership is approved.
 Since we have no control over the approval timeline, we suggest that you register as a non-member.
 You will need to continue to use this ID for MP-RAP since we are unable to merge your AAPM ID into MP-RAP afterwards.

 I've entered all of my information, how do I actually send in my application?